boffnoff/boffnoff.github.com/_posts/2013-10-24-fourth-day.md

 So after I had ran cleanup on my CSS, it was suggested by my Fairy Godfather, (He's training to become "The Godfather"), that we organise the navigation hyperliks that you see at the top of the page.
 When we say organise, it's not put each hyperlink on a new line, because in HTML that makes no difference because it ignores white space, and anyway the end result was the exact same as the original.
-What we did was place the hyperlinks into an unordered list &lt;ul&gt; , with each link as a link item &lt;li&gt;.
+What we did was place the hyperlinks into an unordered list `<ul>` , with each link as a link item `<li>`.
 Then we added CSS code to style and convert the list to become horizontal and aligned right.
 It's probably easier if you just take a look at what the code used to look like, and what it looks like now:

 ### Then